Frick Chemistry Building

 project at a glance

-Princeton University’s 265,000 square foot Frick Chemistry Building is a science facility that houses the chemistry department and accommodates laboratory space for research, teaching, faculty and administrative offices.
-A four-story sky-lit atrium connects the laboratory wing with the administrative offices providing a light filled space with pedestrian bridges for special functions to promote scientific collaboration.
+Princeton University’s 265,000 square foot Frick Chemistry Building houses the chemistry department and laboratory space for research, teaching, faculty and administrative offices.
+A four-story sky-lit atrium connects the laboratory wing with the administrative offices providing a light filled space with pedestrian bridges for special functions, and to promote scientific collaboration.

 For Services / Specializations